siduction/sidu-manual/data/en/0313-part-gdisk_en.md

 ![warning message]](./images-en/cgdisk/cgdisk_00.png)

-We need a total of six partitions for the two operating systems: two ROOT partitions, one shared DATA partition, and one SWAP partition for swap space.
-In addition, the *EFI system* partition already mentioned above (maximum 100MB) and the *BIOS-boot* partition (1MB) are required.
+We need a total of five partitions for the two operating systems: two ROOT partitions, one shared DATA partition, and one SWAP partition for swap space.
+In addition, the *EFI system* partition already mentioned above (maximum 100MB) are required.
 We recommend leaving the `/home` directory on the ROOT partition.
 The `/home` directory should be the place where the individual configurations are stored, and only these.
 A separate data partition should be created for all other private data.
 The advantages for data stability, data backup, and also in case of data recovery are almost immeasurable.

 The start screen: